 In 1974, the great Mohammed Ali said of his opponent, George Foreman, “His hands can’t hit what his eyes can’t see.”
 The same principle rings true in the cybersecurity world; we can't stop an attack until we know it is happening.
 That is why SIEM experts, like ProCircular’s Josh Resch, dedicate themselves to monitoring our clients’ networks for suspicious activity.
 Although each SIEM product works a little differently, they are all designed to help identify and track early signs of malicious activity on your network.
 A well-maintained SIEM can drastically reduce recovery time from a security incident by showing exactly where the attacker has been.

 Yes!
-SIEM helps with compliance reporting and real-time incident response by centralizing, analyzing, and reporting data about your organization's security events.
+SIEM (Security Information and Event Manangement) helps with compliance reporting and real-time incident response by centralizing, analyzing, and reporting data about your organization's security events.
 Other security software has a narrow scope of detection and remediation.
 SIEM is the most comprehensive type of defense for your network.

 Security Information & Event Management, or SIEM (pronounced "sim," with a silent "e"), is gaining a reputation outside of the cybersecurity community.
 Advertisements on YouTube and Hulu tout the product’s incomparable security and real-time effectiveness, but they struggle to convey what a SIEM really does.
 Technical security lingo tends to make non-technical people tune out, and trying to simplify the concept diminishes its value.